franciscobmacedo/recursoshidricos/README.md

 the api server will be available in http://localhost:8000

-You should populate the database with network, stations and parameters data:
+You should populate the database with network, stations and parameters data (static data):

 ```bash
 python3 manage.py populate -s